Bump on Gums: Causes and Treatment

 Treatment Options

-- Antibiotics: If the bump is due to a bacterial infection, such as a dental abscess or gum infection, antibiotics may be prescribed.
+• Antibiotics: If the bump is caused by a bacterial infection, tooth abscess or gum infection, you will get antibiotics.

-- Oral Surgery: In some cases, a surgical procedure may be necessary to treat bumps on gums.
-For example, if the bump is caused by a dental abscess, the abscess may need to be drained to remove pus and relieve pressure.
+• Oral Surgery: In some cases, a surgical procedure may be necessary to treat bumps on gums.
+If the bump is caused by a dental abscess, the abscess may need to be drained.

-- Improving Oral Hygiene: Practicing good oral hygiene habits, such as brushing twice a day, flossing daily, and using an antimicrobial mouthwash, can help prevent and treat bumps on gums caused by plaque and bacteria buildup.
+• Improving Oral Hygiene: Good oral hygiene habits, like brushing twice a day, flossing, and using an antimicrobial mouthwash.
+This can help prevent and treat bumps on gums caused by plaque and bacteria buildup.

 Conclusion